-There is a choir which welcomed KS1 children for the first time this year for our annual performances of Christmas songs at several venues for charity.
+There is a choir which welcomes both KS1 & KS2 children and participates in annual performances of Christmas songs at several venues for charity.
 The choir also performs at the school Christmas Concert, at the annual Harvest Concert and at an Easter Concert each year.
 We are really pleased to have some fabulous boys in the choir as well as amazing girls!

 There is an opportunity for KS2 children of all abilities to join recorder club.
 The recorder group performs at the Easter Concert as well as at several assemblies throughout the year.

 KS2 classes are taught how to play the ukulele; Year 3, 4 and 5 take turns for whole class ukulele teaching each term.

 Dalestorth School is very strong at singing!
 Every week we have a singing assembly and worked hard to achieve the national silver Sing Up award.Every year we participate in the national Sign2Sing event and have recently particpated in the Young Voices concert at Sheffield Arena and been rehearsing for the WellChild School Choir of the Year competition.

 In Foundation Stage, singing, rhymes or other musical activities take place every day, sometimes using Makaton signs and symbols to describe sound.
 In FS2, there is a 30 minute direct music teaching session and whole school singing assembly as well.